Steinway Model B Review: Is the B the perfect piano?

-Classical pianist and Steinway Artist Lang Lang was involved in the design of the Black Diamond Steinway grands, most of which are Model Bs.
-That’s not by accident.
-Steinway trusted the launch of this new line to the Model B, its all-time best-selling grand pianos.
+Classical pianist and Steinway Artist Lang Lang was involved in designing the Black Diamond Steinway grands, most of which are Model Bs.
+That's not by accident.
+Steinway trusted the launch of this new line to the Model B, its all-time best-selling grand piano.
 Every Black Diamond includes Steinway & Sons Spirio – r.

 How Much Does the Steinway Model B Cost?